 Proxy 3: not at all: Sessions Cur : 0-3

-If we look the graph over time in the Datadog monitoring this is also clearly visible.
+If we look at the graph over time in the Datadog monitoring this is also clearly visible.
 Every color is a single HAProxy session count.
-It seems AWS Route 53 is balancing in a strange way, it’s sending the first proxy IP to *ALL* the clients then after a few seconds sends the second IP to all clients.
-Hence all clients end up on the same HAProxy for a certain time-frame in the end.
+It seems AWS Route 53 is balancing in a strange way, it’s sending the first proxy IP to *ALL* the clients then after a few seconds sending the second IP to all clients.
+Hence all clients end up on the same HAProxy for a certain time frame in the end.
 They are being balanced over time, but peaks are piling up only on a single HAProxy which is prone to be overloaded.

 Since backend limits are calculated dynamically from the chef configuration management by the formula :

 In this case, having more HAProxies actually does more harm, because the maximum connections per backend will be reduced as the system assumes that if the connections are properly balanced, then the total of all backend limits from the HAProxies will sum up.
 However, in the case of uneven AWS DNS RR, we get to a single HAProxy at a time.
 This comes with the risk that the backend limit per proxy could be hit.

 Since in the load tests we’re doing a different type of record is used, where a single A record holds all the destination IPs and then the client picks one and connects to it, we were not able to reproduce this.
 However, according to AWS documentation, there is a limitation for up to 8 IPs.

 Q: “Does Amazon Route 53 support multiple values in response to DNS queries?”